mimblewimble/grin/doc/rangeproofs.md

 # Range Proofs - A Primer

-This document is intended to give the reader a high level conceptual overview of what Range Proofs are and how they're contructed.
+This document is intended to give the reader a high level conceptual overview of what range proofs are and how they're contructed.
 Understanding range proofs is not 100% necessary in order to understand Mimblewimble, however it is necessary to understand that the blinding factor used to create an output on the block chain must be known in order to create a valid range proof.
-An explantion of why this is the case follows, by giving an elementary example of the creation of a range proof.
+An explantion of why this is the case follows through an elementary example of the creation of a range proof.

 Note that this document is derived from Greg Maxwell's [Confidential Transactions Paper](https://people.xiph.org/~greg/confidential_values.txt), in which the concept of a range proof originated.
 This document simply further illustrates the concepts found in that paper.
 [Further reading](#further-reading) is provided at the end of the document.